-LAKE WORTH, FLORIDA OCTOBER 3, 2024 | PALM BEACH LIBRARY - LANTANA ROAD BRANCH
+OCTOBER 3, 2024 | PALM BEACH LIBRARY - LANTANA ROAD BRANCH

 - No changes to king mackerel regulations, so the opportunity to catch remains when the fish are available. - Recommend moving to a poundage commercial trip limit as opposed to a number of fish limit.
-It is easier for enforcement. - o 100-fish trip commercial trip limit is good for the winter, with fewer fishable days. - For Atlantic Spanish mackerel, the commercial trip limit could be lowered from 3,500 pounds to 1,750 or 1,500 pounds year-round. - 3,500-pounds is dangerous on a smaller boat. - A consistent trip limit could result in a more consistent price at the dock. - The 500-pound bycatch limit is not enough to make a trip worthwhile, but it is important to keep this limit in place in the event federal waters close to harvest. - The commercial Spanish mackerel permit needs to be limited access and required in state waters. - Fishing is occurring in federal waters from unpermitted vessels.
-This is due to a lack of knowledge and enforcement. - There could be multiple ways to determine permit eligibility, such as a percentage of income from commercial fishing or catch history over a set number of years maybe multiple ways to qualify. - There was no desire to put the commercial king mackerel permit under a two-for-one requirement as not all current permits are even fishing. - The current commercial permitting structure for selling fish makes it challenging to sell to non-dealers. - Limited-entry for the for-hire coastal migratory pelagics permit is needed and a tag system for recreational harvest or tournaments should be considered.
+It is easier for enforcement. - o 100-fish trip commercial trip limit is good for the winter, with fewer fishable days. - For Atlantic Spanish mackerel, the commercial trip limit could be lowered from 3,500 pounds to 1,750 or 1,500 pounds year-round. - o 3,500-pounds is dangerous on a smaller boat. - A consistent trip limit could result in a more consistent price at the dock. - The 500-pound bycatch limit is not enough to make a trip worthwhile, but it is important to keep this limit in place in the event federal waters close to harvest. - The commercial Spanish mackerel permit needs to be limited access and required in state waters. - Fishing is occurring in federal waters from unpermitted vessels.
+This is due to a lack of knowledge and enforcement. - There could be multiple ways to determine permit eligibility, such as a percentage of income from commercial fishing or catch history over a set number of years maybe multiple ways to qualify. - o There was support for continuing to keep state waters open to harvest when federal waters close. - There was no desire to put the commercial king mackerel permit under a two-for-one requirement as not all current permits are even fishing. - The current commercial permitting structure for selling fish makes it challenging to sell to non-dealers. - Limited-entry for the for-hire coastal migratory pelagics permit is needed and a tag system for recreational harvest or tournaments should be considered. - The Council could consider implementing an education requirement when applying for a permit.